jetstack/kube-oidc-proxy/demo/README.md

 to the components.
 A Google Cloud Service Account will be created to manage these DNS challenges and it's secrets passed to Cert-Manager.

-A Service Account has been created for terraform with it's secrets stored at `~/.config/gcloud/terraform-admin.json`.
+A Service Account has been created for Terraform with its secrets stored at `~/.config/gcloud/terraform-admin.json`.
 The Service Account needs at least these IAM Roles attached:
 ```